carrieforde/carrieforde-gatsby/content/posts/2018/10/06/webpack-wordpress/index.md

 ---
-title: 'Webpack for WordPress'
+title: "Webpack for WordPress"
 date: 2018-10-13
 updated: 2019-10-06
-category: 'WordPress'
+category: "WordPress"
-description: 'With the rise of React in WordPress, there are more and more developers turning to webpack for managing and bundling front end assets.'
+description: "With the rise of React in WordPress, there are more and more developers turning to webpack for managing and bundling front end assets."
 showToc: true
 ---